sumeet15n/visualizations-with-QuickSight/README.md

 ### Step 4: Create the Visualizations on QuickSight

-QuickSight allows us to sort, filter, or customise our data to create different visualizations.
+QuickSight allows us to sort, filter, or customize our data to create different visualizations.
 We can also experiment with different types of graphs such as bar charts, pie charts, and line graphs.

 I created some visualizations by experimenting with the 'Data' and 'Visuals' sections on QuickSight, as shown in the below screenshots.